EDUCBA Logo

 Test monitoring can serve various purposes during the project, some of them are as follows:

-• Test team and test manager receive feedback on testing work to improve the testing of the project
+• The test team and test manager receive feedback on testing work to improve the project’s testing.

 • Provide clear visibility about the test results.

-• Gather and store data so that it can be used to estimate future test efforts.
+• Collect and store data to facilitate the estimation of future test efforts.

 4. Configuration Management